Design

 paintbrush and pencil graphic

-Understand design so you can analyze it, communicate visually, guide others, do research, or pursue grad school
+Understand design so you can analyze it, communicate visually, guide others, and do research

 group of people graphic